MatheusAraujoSouza/Technical-Test-Codex/README.md

 ### Exercises performed

 Among the eight possible problems to be carried out, four were chosen.
 The problems solved were 1,4,5 and 7.

+## Exercise analysis and conclusions

+#### 1) Validate CNPJ format and check digits
+The problem is to check if a string looks like a CNPJ.
+Evaluating two formats and all your code should be implemented explicitly.
+The program works successfully and all input options are considered.